How we're making our gyms safe for you

 When will your beauty suites be reopening?

 All of our in-house Beauty Suites are now back open again.
 The vast majority of our out-sourced hair and beauty locations are now open again too.
-To book an appointment please contact your club or visit here.
+To book an appointment please contact your centre or visit here.

 - Will I be able to access Personal Training when you reopen?